bluelightcard/frontend-technical-task-l/README.md

 ## Task

-At bluelightcard we have a large member base that have access to a huge number of discounts.
+At Blue Light Card we have a large member base that have access to a huge number of discounts.
 Our members need to see what the latest discounts for different brands/companies are available, with also the ability to filter down to a specific brand/company discount, so that they can use the discount code.

 We would like you to build a small app with the following requirements:
  - Display discounts in a grid layout with a maximum of 3 columns.